The Top 5 Essay Writing Tips for Students

 Most essays fall into one of four genres.
 Let’s take a look at some of the main features of each of these:

 ● Narrative Essays

-Essentially, a narrative essay is a storytelling from a specific point of view, most often from the writers.
+Essentially, a narrative essay is storytelling from a specific point of view, most often from the writers.
 Usually, the events will be based on real-life experiences.
-To effectively convey the inner and outer action of the narrative, it is important that students create as vivid a telling as possible through packing their story with sensory detail.
+To effectively convey the inner and outer action of the narrative, students must create as vivid a telling as possible by packing their story with sensory detail.

-As narrative essays normally focus on real-life events told from the writer’s own POV, they are usually written in the first person.
-The use of lots of first-person pronouns (I, me, my etc) helps to draw the reader into the experience recounted.
+As narrative essays typically focus on real-life events told from the writer’s own POV, they are usually written in the first person.
+The use of many first-person pronouns (I, me, my etc.) helps draw the reader into the experience recounted.

 Other characteristic features of a narrative essay may include the use of conflict and dialogue to drive the narrative.

 Snapshot Video Writing Prompt – Space Shuttle Launch (Quickwrite Activity)